babu36/axios-implemented-app/Readme.md

 Run this command

-###   To install and launch your app on the device (in other terminal)
+###  To install and launch your app on android device (in other terminal)
-yarn android
+'yarn android'

-### To install and launch your app on the device
+### To install and launch your app on the ios device

-yarn ios
+'yarn ios'

 goto packages/webuser folder

 ### To start web app in development mode
-yarn start

-Run this command
+'yarn start'

 ### Misc

- to install any library  to specific package (like ui-components,mobile-screens...etc)
+ To install any library  to specific package (like ui-components,mobile-screens...etc)

  yarn lerna add libraryname --scope= packagename